Australia government backs bid to host 2023 women's World Cup

-SYDNEY The Australian government will offer financial backing for the country's bid to host the 2023 women's soccer World Cup, Prime Minister Malcolm Turnbull said on Tuesday.
+SYDNEY (Reuters) - The Australian government will offer financial backing for the country's bid to host the 2023 women's soccer World Cup, Prime Minister Malcolm Turnbull said on Tuesday.

 The government will back the bid to the tune of A$1 million (597,140 pounds) initially with another A$4 million available if it looks like being successful.